ev3dev/ev3dev/docs/getting-started-pistorms.rst

 Communication Requirements
 ==========================

-You will need *one* of the following to establish communication to the EV3:
+You will need *one* of the following to establish communication to the PiStorms:

-* The USB cable that comes with the EV3
+* A USB Wi-Fi dongle attached to the Raspberry Pi [#]_
-* A Bluetooth capable computer
+* The built-in Wi-Fi on Raspberry Pi 3
-* A USB Wi-Fi dongle attached to the EV3 [#]_
+* An Ethernet cable

 .. [#] A list of know working Wi-Fi dongles can be found on the `wiki <https://github.com/ev3dev/ev3dev/wiki/USB-Wi-Fi-Dongles>`_